Thalocan-TRI/integration-asana-action/README.md

                 GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
 ```

+## Generating Asana Inputs
+In the utils file, you can generate all necessary Asana inputs to populate the workflow variables.
+This script requires the user to provide ASANA_PAT and will automatically retrieve all required information.

 ## Secrets
 It is recommended to store sensitive data such as Asana PAT as GitHub Secrets.